Farmington River WMA

 Location, access, & parking

-There are no formal parking areas.
-Parking exists as pull-offs on Ed Jones Road, Route 8, Merritt Road, Becket Road, and Johnson Road in Otis.
+There are no maintained parking areas.
+There are old log landings and pull-offs on Ed Jones Road, the west side of Route 8, Merritt Road, Becket Road, Johnson Road and at the end Tannery Road that can be used for parking.
 See WMA map.

 Note: WMAs are intentionally wild, visitors will find natural landscapes rather than maintained trails.